waridh/waridh.github.io/docs/_notes/cmput_301/ood.md

 - In functional programming, you will see this concept appear through higher-order functions.
 - In object-oriented programming, you will see this concept through inheritance.
   - In inheritance, there may be many classes that share methods and attributes.
 This paradigm encourages the user make a super-class containing the shared methods, while leaving the specifics in the subclass.

+#### Java

+The Java implementation of Generalization is done through inheritance.

+- Inheritance is done through the extends keyword, which make the current class a subclass of what it is extending.
+- The subclass inherits all the protected and public methods from the original class.
+It can call the super class methods using the `super` keyword.
+- The subclass can override methods from the super class using the `@Override` annotation.

+##### Abstract method

+Abstract method is a method only has the signature, but no implementation.
+When a class inherits from a class with an abstract method, it must create the implementation for the abstract method.

+##### Abstract Classes

+An abstract class is a Java class that has at least one abstract method.
+The restrictions that are placed on abstract methods is that they cannot be instantiated as an object.

+The purpose of Abstract Classes is so that more specialized classes can be created from them with the implementation for the abstract methods made.

+A class can only extend one abstract class.

+##### Interface

+Effectively a contract.
+When a class implements an interface, it must have an implementation of all the method signatures that are present in the interface.

+The difference between an interface and an abstract class is that interfaces cannot have attributes, and there is no limit on the amount of interfaces that a class can implement.

+The convention is that Interface names starts with "I".